 L&I lawyer – There is much detail in the L&I laws.
 A good L&I lawyer concentrates his law practice in this area so he can recognize problems before they happen, and help you make smart decisions.
 See LAWYERS.

-Christopher Sharpe founded the Sharpe Law Firm 35 years ago.
+Christopher Sharpe is an attorney for injured persons..
 His law firm is helpful, honest, and knowledgeable about workers' compensation and personal injury law in the state of Washington.
-For more than three decades, they have exclusively represented the little guy against the Department of Labor and Industry and corporate giants.
+For more than three decades, the Sharpe Law Firm has exclusively represented the little guy against the Department of Labor and Industries and corporate giants.
 The L&I system shortchanges injured workers of Washington State.
-The Sharpe Law Firm and their associates tirelessly advocate for their clients to make sure that they receive every dollar they have coming to them.
+The Sharpe Law Firm and their associates stand shoulder to shoulder with their clients to make sure that they receive every dollar they deserve.

 Sharpe Law Firm